What is DFARS Compliance?

 Learn More About DFARS from Gateway Cable Company

 At Gateway Cable Company, we strive to exceed all DFARS expectations held for DoD suppliers and contractors.
 In addition to being DFARS compliant, we offer a wide selection of products that meet MIL-SPEC and MIL-PRF standards, which were created by the DoD for improved reliability and uniformity.
-Contact us if you have questions about our products, or if you have a specific product in mind, request a quote online!
+Contact us if you have questions about our products or NATO Stock Numbers, or if you have a specific product in mind, request a quote online!